Wednesday September 27, 2017

 Music goes a long way in helping people communicate.
 And with community leaders like Pavé on board, the conversations are sure to pick up and become more and more enlightening.

-While the UP$ Tour is helping promote the legalization effort as a whole, one of the main focuses of the tour is to show how minority neighborhoods have been disproportionately impacted by cannabis prohibition and how legalization is a big opportunity to uplift those communities.
+While the UP$ Tour helped promote the legalization effort as a whole, one of the main focuses of the tour was to show how minority neighborhoods have been disproportionately impacted by cannabis prohibition and how legalization is a big opportunity to uplift those communities.

-From adding growing businesses to eliminating one of the largest reasons for incarceration in these neighborhoods, the marijuana legalization movement has the potential to have a dramatically positive impact and the UP$ Tour wants to help that vision come to life.
+From adding growing businesses to eliminating one of the largest reasons for incarceration in these neighborhoods, the marijuana legalization movement has the potential to have a dramatically positive impact and the UP$ Tour set out to help that vision come to life.

 It’s great to see artists using their platform for the betterment of their communities while also having some fun along the way.